Template Basics in Microsoft Word

 function that giving both the name template causes endless confusion.
 They are normally not "attached" to any document and normally

-A file open dialog box will open showing the User Templates
+A File Open dialog box will open showing templates in the

 located elsewhere.
 Since they don't contribute text and are not used to start